We all know a people pleaser.

 Being a people pleaser isn’t an actual mental diagnosis.
 You can’t go to a psychiatrist and get pills for never saying no. But it is a syndrome, a mental condition that affects quite a lot of people, and carries similar factors.

-What is People Pleaser Syndrome
+What is People Pleaser Syndrome?

 Like I said, there is no textbook condition or diagnosis for being too nice.
 But there are a few “symptoms” or trademark descriptors that connotate being a people pleaser (in the negative sense).